Fretboard Foundation

 Most songs don't even use all twelve notes.
 Most songs are in a key which indicates a scale that defines the notes used in the song.
 A scale is a subset of the chromatic notes, derived using a particular pattern.

-For example, the pattern of the major scale is seven notes having a whole step (two frets, or a major second) between each, except for a half step (one fret, or minor second) between the third and fourth notes and the seventh and octave.
+For example, the pattern of the major scale is seven notes having a whole step (two frets, or a major second) between each, except for a half step (one fret, or minor second) between notes 3-4 and 7-1.

 Chords and arpeggios